vccw/vccw.github.io/artsfest_apply.md

 ## Refunds and Cancellation

-Refunds will not be issued once you have been accepted unless you notify us before Dec.
-1 and your booth space can be filled by another approved exhibitor.
+Refunds will not be issued once you have been accepted unless you notify us before November 29th and your booth space can be filled by another approved exhibitor.
 Spaces not occupied by 8:30 A.M. on Sat.
 Dec.
-5th will be reassigned without a refund.
+3rd will be reassigned without a refund.
 This is a rain or shine event, there will be no refunds in case of rain.

 If the festival is cancelled, refunds will be issued less processing fees.

 ## Setup

 Set up begins 7:00 A.M.
 Saturday, Dec.
-5th and at 8:00 A.M.
+3rd and at 8:00 A.M.
 Sunday, Dec.
-6th.
+4th.
 After check-in, participants must unload and immediately remove their vehicle to designated vendor parking area.
 Festival begins at 10:00 A.M.